carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 Figure 1.
 Alpha diversity indexes for each of our samples

 It is evident that there is a great difference in the total reads(i.e. information) of each sample.
-Before we further process our data, let's take a look if we have any no-identified read.
+Before we further process our data, take a look if we have any no-identified read.
 Marked as "NA" on the different taxonomic levels:

 ~~~